JimKatz/mii2studio/README.md

 mii2studio is a tool that can take any Mii from any generation and output it into a file that [Mii Studio](https://accounts.nintendo.com/mii_studio) can load.
 Mii Studio is an online Mii editor that was made as a successor to Miitomo.

 Furthermore, the tool also outputs a link to the Mii rendered in PNG form, thanks to an API endpoint that Nintendo made (it's one of the coolest things ever).
 The Miis are encoded (probably due to obfuscation) and additional parameters for the API can be played with [here](https://pf2m.com/tools/mii/) (facial expressions, showing a full body, renders of multiple 360° angles of a Mii's body, etc).
-We use the Mii renderer for [our Check Mii Out Channel revival's companion site](https://miicontest.wii.rc24.xyz/). mii2studio can also read QR codes and Mii entry numbers from RiiConnect24's Check Mii Out Channel.
+We use the Mii renderer for [our Check Mii Out Channel revival's companion site](https://miicontest.wii.rc24.xyz/).

 Usage: `python mii2studio.py <input mii file / qr code / cmoc entry number> <output studio mii file> <input type (wii/3ds/wiiu/miitomo/switch/studio/ultimate)>`

+### Input Types

+You can use these types of Miis with this script:

+* Mii binary files from many platforms
+    * Wii
+    * 3DS
+    * Wii U
+    * Switch
+        * Mii format used in the Mii DB on the Switch NAND
+        * Mii format used in save files in Switch games
+    * Mii Studio (in decoded form)
+* Mii QR Codes from many platforms
+    * 3DS
+    * Wii U
+    * Miitomo
+    * Tomodachi Life
+    * Miitopia
+* 12-digit entry numbers for Miis uploaded to RiiConnect24's Check Mii Out Channel revival

 ### List of Mii Generations